AlyssaDaemon/knight/README.md

 # Knight
-Knight is a Siege machine manager, it will spin up VMs
+Knight is a Siege machine manager, it will spin up VMs, SSH into them, and finally delete them after the user exits from the program.

 ## Installing